Prescription: Soar

 RosieNeeds human guidance for every new domainGeneralizes from prior task episodes autonomously

-ContractSemantic memory reflects what the agent has experienced, not just what it was told.
+ContractSemantic memory reflects what the agent has experienced, beyond what it was told.

 Sequences of graph snapshots